20 diversity and inclusion interview questions

 3. Does the company have protocols to address microaggressions, biases, and discrimination in the workplace?
 If so, what are they?

 This question assesses whether the company takes DEIB-related issues seriously and has concrete measures to address them.
-The presence and details of such protocols reflect the company's commitment to maintaining a respectful, inclusive environment.
+The presence and details of such protocols reflect a company's commitment to maintaining a respectful, inclusive environment.

 4. How is the company addressing equity, particularly in terms of pay and opportunities for advancement?

-5. Are there employee resource groups or affinity groups available?
+5. Are there employee resource groups (ERGs) or affinity groups available?
 If yes, how does the company support them?

 6. Does the company have a formal diversity, equity, inclusion, and belonging policy?
 Can you share details about that policy?